yaligarp/DataScience/README.md

 RetailPricePediction:

 Given the retail billing data like InvoiceNo,StockCode,Description,Quantity,UnitPrice,CustomerID,Country, the problem is to estimate the retail price on the test data.

+InsuranceCostPrelim:

+Predict Insurance cost based on past Insurance Claim Data.
+Initial Exploratory Analysis and Modelling done to arrive at model selections based on experiments with pipelines and gridsearch;
+Also using comet.ml for running experiments and hyperparameter tuning.

+The original Notebook at : https://www.kaggle.com/pyaligar/notebook0325f93125